Borderline Personality Disorder and Addiction: How Do They Occur?

 There is a clear link between BPD and addiction.
 However, it’s very difficult to determine whether BPD is a cause or effect of addiction.
 As a result, many hypotheses have been made to clarify the relation between BPD and addiction.
 The “self-medication hypothesis” is one of them.

-Findings show that alcohol and drugs are most common addictions among people with BPD support this hypothesis.
+Findings show that alcohol and drugs are the most common addictions among people with BPD support this hypothesis.

 Nevertheless, it is too early to jump into conclusions and say that BPD is the major cause of addiction.
 Consequently, we will need more further studies to confirm the role of BPD in addiction.

-Are You at Risk of Co-existing BPD and Addiction?
+Is One at Risk of Co-existing BPD and Addiction?

 Risk Factors for BPD